FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2018-07-22-vermiculite-refractory.md

 tags: chemistry fire
 author: Elijah K. Dunn
 abstract: >
   A high temperature, insulating refractory exclusively from the hardware store at one-tenth the cost of and better than commercial firebricks or ceramic fiber.
+It is a pain to mold into complex shapes, however.
 graphical-abstract: "/assets/img/20181222_200313.jpg"
 ---